 As a consultant with McKinsey & Company’s Social Sector Office, Laura led work on social innovation, sustainable capitalism, and social impact assessment.
 She served as senior adviser at the United Nations Development Programme, executive director of the Prospect Hill Foundation, associate director at the Rockefeller Foundation where, in addition to her responsibilities managing the endowment, she co-led the Foundation’s first impact investing efforts which included two investments in the creative economy: Smithsonian Folkways Records and netomat.

-Laura is chair of the board of GlobalGiving, and an advisor to Shift Capital, and a member of the British Council Policy and Evidence Centre for the Creative Industries – International Council.
-She is a past member of the board of directors of Signature Theatre, the Corporation of Yaddo, the New York Foundation for the Arts, and Rhizome.org.
-Laura was a founding investment committee member and audit committee member for the American Academy of Arts and Letters.
+Laura is the chair of the board for GlobalGiving Foundation, an advisor to Shift Capital, and a member of the British Council Policy and Evidence Centre for the Creative Industries – International Council.
+She is a past member of the board of directors of Signature Theatre and the Corporation of Yaddo.
+Laura was a founding investment committee member and audit committee member for the American Academy of Arts.

 Laura was the only arts leader named by The NonProfit Times to the Power and Influence Top 50 in 2017.
 She is the literary executrix for the estate of playwright and novelist Romulus Linney.